opendocsg/slw-judgments-backfill/2005_SGHC_84/report.md

 25     The petitioners further claimed that s 136(9) of the Copyright Act permitted only the search and seizure of infringing items, but not of documents that merely evidenced the infringement.
 However, I found the above claim by the petitioners to be misconceived and wrong in law.

-26     The petitioners placed great emphasis on the decision in _Lance Court Furnishings Pte Ltd v PP_ [1993] 3 SLR 969 (“ _Lance Court_ ”), where Kan Ting Chiu JC (as he then was) held, at 977, [33], that documents evidencing infringement without forming part of the infringement did not come under the ambit of s 136(9) of the Copyright Act (Cap 63, 1988 Rev Ed) (“the 1988 Act”), and hence were not seizable under a warrant issued under that provision:
+26     The petitioners placed great emphasis on the decision in _Lance Court Furnishings Pte Ltd v PP_ <span class="citation">[1993] 3 SLR 969</span> (“ _Lance Court_ ”), where Kan Ting Chiu JC (as he then was) held, at 977, [33], that documents evidencing infringement without forming part of the infringement did not come under the ambit of s 136(9) of the Copyright Act (Cap 63, 1988 Rev Ed) (“the 1988 Act”), and hence were not seizable under a warrant issued under that provision:

  The scope of the warrants also came under criticism.
 The warrants authorized the seizure of not only the infringing fabrics, but also ‘documents relating to the infringement of Anju/Woodridge Inc’s copyright’.
 Section 136(9) empowers a magistrate to order the seizure of infringing copies of any matter in which copyright subsists and the plates and contrivances used or intended to be

  used in the making of such infringing copies but not documents.
 Documents may be seized if they are in themselves the copyright infringement, eg pirated copies of literary works.
 Documents evidencing infringement without forming part of the infringement, eg production, sale or stock records, do not come under the ambit of s 136(9) and should not be seizable under a warrant issued under that provision. [emphasis added]

-27     The petitioners also sought to rely on my decision in _SM Summit Holdings Ltd v PP_ [1997] 3 SLR 922 (“ _SM Summit_ ”), where I held at [82] that search warrants under s 136(9) of the 1988 Act did not allow for the seizure of documents even when such documents were directly connected with the infringing articles:
+27     The petitioners also sought to rely on my decision in _SM Summit Holdings Ltd v PP_ <span class="citation">[1997] 3 SLR 922</span> (“ _SM Summit_ ”), where I held at [82] that search warrants under s 136(9) of the 1988 Act did not allow for the seizure of documents even when such documents were directly connected with the infringing articles:

  As such, the dicta of Kan JC in Lance Court was correct.
 The same must apply in the case of s 136(9) of the Copyright Act which covers only the infringing copies of the work or subjectmatter in which copyright subsists.
 Any search warrant for documents in relation to the copyright offence can only be sought for under s 61 [Criminal Procedure Code], which requires a higher burden to be placed on the applicants. [emphasis added]